Build Your Own Telescope For The Ultimate Experience

 web page.
 For this image I didn't use a handheld camera, but the Celestron

-NexImage web cam astrocamera pictured at right.
+NexImage web cam astro-camera.

 At the time of this writing, Saturn's rings are viewed nearly edge-on, so